Skip to main content

 Yes.
 Even where statewide law is similar, counties can vary on local forms, clerk instructions, scheduling, e-filing, and document handling.
 Always verify local procedure before you submit a case.

-What do I need before I call the probate court?
+What do I need before I call the probate filing office?

 Have the decedent’s name, county of residence, date of death, and a rough sense of whether there is a will, real estate, or a small-estate option available.
 That makes clerk guidance much more useful.